 John Kirwan (1869-1949) was a goldfields' journalist and politician who campaigned vigorously for Federation.
-Born in Ireland, he migrated to Australia in 1889, working as a journalist in Brisbane, Melbourne, country Victoria, Sydney and New Zealand before taking the editorship of the Port Augusta Dispatch in South Australia.
+Born in Liverpool to Irish parents, he migrated to Australia in 1889, working as a journalist in Brisbane, Melbourne, country Victoria, Sydney and New Zealand before taking the editorship of the Port Augusta Dispatch in South Australia.
 In November 1895 he became editor of the Western Argus and the Kalgoorlie Miner, shortly after becoming a joint owner.

 Critic of Government